wasp-lang/wasp/web/docs/guides/websockets.md

 Let's define the server with all of the events and handler functions.

 :::info Full-stack type safety
 If you are using TypeScript, you can define event names with the matching payload types on the server and have those types exposed automatically on the client.
-This allows you avoid making mistakes when emitting events or handling them.
+This helps you avoid mistakes when emitting events or handling them.
 Read more in the [Typescript guide](/docs/typescript#websocket-full-stack-type-support).
 :::

 ### Defining the events handler